 A loader is a crucial component of the operating system that is responsible for loading executable files into memory for execution.
 Once the linking process has produced an executable file, the loader takes over to prepare the program for execution.
 The loader's primary tasks include reading the executable file, allocating memory for the program, and initializing the program's execution environment.
 It ensures that the program is correctly set up in memory so that the CPU can start executing its instructions.
 The loading process typically involves several key steps.
 First, the loader reads the executable file from the storage device (such as a hard drive or SSD) into memory.
 It then determines the required memory allocation for the program, which includes space for the code, static data, and dynamic memory requirements.
 The loader assigns appropriate memory addresses to these segments, which may involve allocating space in different areas of memory, such as the text segment (for the code), data segment (for global variables), and stack segment (for function calls and local variables).
 Once the memory allocation is complete, the loader performs necessary relocations, adjusting the addresses in the code and data sections so that they correspond to the actual memory locations assigned.
 This step is essential because the addresses in the executable file may not match the memory addresses when the program is loaded.
 After resolving these addresses, the loader initializes the program's execution environment by setting up the stack, initializing registers, and passing control to the program's entry point, which is typically the main function.

-Types of loaders:
+Types of loaders

+The types of loaders are as follows:

 Absolute loader: Loads programs at fixed memory addresses.
 This type of loader is simple but lacks flexibility, as it requires the program to be compiled for a specific memory location.